Frequently Asked Questions

 How many students are selected to receive the Goodnight Scholarship?

-We select cohorts of 50 first-year students and 50 transfer students from North Carolina high schools.
+We select cohorts of 50 first-year students and 50 transfer students.

 Do I receive a computer stipend along with my scholarship?